rmrt1n/rmrt1n.github.io/src/articles/test-rewrite/test-rewrite.md

 ```
 {% endcode %}

 Now you might be thinking: wait, doesn't the implementation also use a `map`?
 The model is the same as the implementation.
-Your test essentially just compares two different maps here.
-Is this test even doing anything?
+Your test essentially just compares two maps.
+Is it even doing anything?

 I had similar doubts too when I first wrote this.
 The benefits of this test aren't obvious at first (to me at least), but it becomes clear once you change the implementation.
-For example, I could replace the map with an exotic data structure to get a 100x performance boost.
+For example, I could replace the map with an exotic data structure, e.g. to get a 100x performance boost.
 This test will still work (as long as the semantics are the same, of course) because it tests the behaviour, not the implementation.

 Note, MBT and internal assertions aren't mutually exclusive.
 Ideally, you should use both.
 It's not shown in the example above, but I also have assertions in the implementation to guard against invalid states.
 They check for different things: **internal assertions ensure invariants hold, MBT ensures it behaves correctly**.